-I was handed a Medela nipple shield while trying to get baby to latch.
+I was handed a Medela nipple shield while trying to get M to latch.
 While it did not solve the issue of a weak suck, it took us over the hurdle of latching.
 I can say with confidence that if not for that, I would not have been able to nurse him.
-(Update: this took us through breastfeeding issues with his younger brother as well!)
+This took us through multiple breastfeeding issues with Y as well.

-I highly recommend it for babies with latching problems.
-However, it did make breastfeeding less convenient and easy, and it was also difficult to wean him from it.
-We did successfully wean him from the shield at the age of three months old.
+I highly recommend it for babies with latching issues.
+It did make breastfeeding less convenient, and weaning is a process.
+We did successfully wean both boys from the shield by three months.

 3. Don’t Let them Discourage You!

 Sometimes, people will sincerely tell you things like “it should be easy”or, “breastfeeding should come naturally.”
 I’ve also gotten, “infants will make their way to the breast on their own.”

 Any number other things that may have been true for them might only be true for you in your dreams.
 Try to filter out these comments.
 You know your own struggle.
 Anyone who’s been through it knows it.